Storm Eunice: Wales set for 90mph winds and travel chaos

 Wales is bracing itself for a day of extremely strong winds and travel chaos as a rare red weather warning is about to come into effect amid Storm Eunice.

-It comes after the Met Office issued the weather warning for wind, with gusts in excess of 90mph expected.
+It comes after the Met Office issued the warning for wind, with gusts in excess of 90mph (145km/h) expected.

 The warning - the most severe - covers parts of south Wales from 07:00 GMT until 12:00.